 - Previous uterine inversion.

-- Certain drugs such as magnesium sulphate (drugs promoting tocolysis).
+- Antepartum use of certain drugs such as magnesium sulfate (drugs promoting tocolysis).

 It presents most often with symptoms of a postpartum haemorrhage.
 The classic presentation is of: